 Habitat improvement is a priority over the winter, brambles have been cleared, a hedge of native species has been planted, and much of the woodland has been coppiced.
 It is hoped to see the return of the Marbled White butterfly to the newly created meadow area, and for the local speciality, Meadow Cranesbill, to flourish once again.
 The woodland area, much of which was planted as a community woodland about 10 years ago, provides an important habitat for nesting birds.

-The Quarr can be accessed from Bristol Road and Blackberry Lane by the Mermaid Hotel, and is open permanently all year round.
+The Quarr can be accessed from Bristol Road and Blackberry Lane by the Carpenters Arms, and is open permanently all year round